 At this time of acute global public health crisis, and taking into account guidance and direction from governmental and public health authorities, the leadership team and Council of the Iona Community have made the following decisions.
 As an organisation running residential centres, a book and craft shop and a publishing department, these decisions will have huge practical, pastoral and financial implications for many individuals, for members of staff and for the Community as a whole.
 However, the health and wellbeing of everyone towards whom we have a responsibility must be paramount.

-IONA: The Abbey Centre will remain closed to residential guests until further notice.
-We will be constantly reassessing the situation in the light of public health and governmental guidelines and updates will be posted on the website.
-The Abbey Bookings Office will be contacting everyone who has already booked to come to Iona.
+The Abbey Centre will remain closed to residential guests until 19 September.
+We will reassess the situation in the light of public health and governmental guidelines and updates will be posted on the website.
+The Abbey Bookings Office is contacting everyone who has already booked to come to Iona.
 The official re-opening event for the refurbished Centre has been postponed until further notice.
 The volunteering programme has been suspended.
 For further details on bookings see the Update on 2020 bookings page.

-Historic Environment Scotland have closed all their historic sites to public access.
+Historic Environment Scotland closed all its historic sites to public access in March.
 This includes Iona Abbey.
-The small resident group whose home the Abbey is will continue to pray the Daily Office from a dedicated prayer space in the MacLeod Centre craft room.
-They will also have a weekly service of prayers for healing which we will make available via our Facebook page, Instagram feed and YouTube channel.
-If you would like names to be included in this service, please contact [email protected]The Iona Prayer Circle will continue to offer prayer through its dispersed online network of intercessors.
+The small resident group whose home the Abbey is continues to pray the Daily Office.
+They also have a weekly service of prayers for healing which are available via our Facebook page, Instagram feed and YouTube channel.
+If you would like names to be included in this service, please contact [email protected].
+The Iona Prayer Circle continues to offer prayer through its dispersed online network of intercessors.
+HES is re-opening some of its sites, but at the moment this does not include Iona Abbey.

 The consequences of these difficult decisions will be huge for our staff.
 We expect email traffic and phone calls to be heavy in the weeks ahead as we respond to an ever changing situation.
 Please be patient with us as we try to deal with everybody’s queries, especially as we have a smaller than usual staff team dealing with these matters.
 We will also be having to address long-term financial ramifications, and doing so at a time when the whole country, and indeed, the whole world, is doing the same.